-A common finding from many different clinical studies is that natural foods including a balanced diet rich in vegetables, fruits, green leafy vegetables, berries, nuts, herbs and spices and probiotic rich foods such as yogurt are the cancer prevention foods that can help lower the risk of cancer.
-Multivitamin and herbal supplements of concentrated bioactives and phytochemicals from these foods that provide excessive doses of nutrients, have not shown the same benefits as eating natural foods to prevent cancer, and have the potential to cause harm.
+A common finding from many different clinical studies is that natural foods including a balanced diet rich in vegetables, fruits, green leafy vegetables, berries, nuts, herbs and spices and probiotic rich foods such as yogurt are the cancer prevention foods that can help reduce the risk of cancer.
+Multivitamin and herbal supplements of concentrated bioactives and phytochemicals from these foods that provide excessive doses of nutrients, have not shown the same benefits as eating natural foods to reduce/prevent cancer, and have the potential to cause harm.
 For preventing or reducing the risk of cancer, taking the right foods matter.

 We are living in unprecedented times.
 The ‘C’ word linked to cancer was already one that caused a lot of anxiety and distress and now we have another one ‘COVID-19’ to add to this list.
 As the saying goes, ‘health is wealth’ and being in good health with a strong immune system is critical for all of us.
 At this time of lockdown restrictions with all attention focused on the pandemic, managing the other underlying health issues become even more critical.
 Hence, this is the time to focus on a healthy and balanced lifestyle with the right foods, exercise and rest, to keep our bodies strong.
 This blog will focus on the foods, which we generally use in our diets, that may help in cancer prevention and in boosting our immunity.